- What Is WHOOP?

 - Intermittent fasting dramatically impacts my sleep and recovery.

-Based on feedback from my readers, I’ve also taken a closer look at Biostrap, Fitbit and Oura.
+Based on feedback from my readers, I’ve also taken a closer look at the Apple Watch, Biostrap, Fitbit and Oura.
 Scroll down to learn how those popular fitness trackers stack up against WHOOP, or use the links above to read my in-depth comparison articles.

-- Packed with sophisticated sensors that collect five metrics 100x per second
+- Packed with sophisticated sensors that collect five health metrics 100 times per second.

 WHOOP gives you insight into exercise performance, recovery, rest and sleep in a way that no other device can.

-As an enthusiastic Crossfit athlete and healthy living advocate, I’m always on the lookout for ways to hack my performance and improve my sleep quality and recovery.
+As an enthusiastic CrossFit athlete and healthy living advocate, I’m always on the lookout for ways to hack my performance and improve my sleep quality and post-workout recovery.
 That’s one of the reasons I was such a fan of the Apple Watch.

-While I appreciate how Apple has turned its wearable into an excellent fitness companion that has already saved numerous lives, it still has many limitations, including:
+While I appreciate that Apple has turned its wearable device into an excellent fitness companion, it still has many limitations:

-- No native support for tracking sleep — not even in the Apple Watch
+- Detailed sleep tracking (even in the Apple Watch

-- No useful analysis and reporting around exercise performance and recovery.
+- It offers no useful analysis and reporting around exercise performance and recovery.

-However, it’s not only the Apple Watch that struggles with those issues.
+However, it’s not just the Apple Watch that struggles with those issues.
 Other wearables, such as Fitbit and Android-based smartwatches, also suffer from the same shortcomings.

 WHOOP founder and CEO Will Ahmed, a Harvard graduate, must have felt similarly when he decided to develop a solution that fills all of the above gaps and more.

-Contrary to what you might think, WHOOP is not just another fitness strap, like Fitbit.
+Contrary to what you might think, WHOOP is not just another fitness tracker, like Fitbit.
 It’s also a membership that connects you to a community of like-minded health enthusiasts.

 More importantly, it enables you to “unlock the secrets your body is trying to tell you.”
-What that means is that WHOOP provides insights into your performance, recovery and sleep data that most other consumer-grade trackers can’t give you — not even the Apple Watch.
+What that means is that WHOOP provides insights into your performance, recovery and sleep data that go way beyond what most consumer-grade fitness trackers offer.

-One of the things I immediately noticed when I put the strap on for the first time was that WHOOP doesn’t have a display or buttons and it can’t even tell you the time.
-There’s no way to interact with the device, other than double-tapping it to see the remaining battery life via three tiny LEDs on the side.
+One of the things I immediately noticed when I put the strap on for the first time was that WHOOP doesn’t have a display or buttons.
+In fact, it can’t even tell you the time.
+There’s no way to interact with the device, other than double-tapping it to see the remaining battery life via a tiny LED on the side.

-However, don’t be fooled by WHOOP’s simplicity!
-The wearable device packs a ton of sophisticated sensors that can measure your heart’s beats per minute, heart rate variability (HRV), electro-dermal activity (EDA), skin temperature, blood oxygen saturation (SpO2), movement and 3D acceleration.
+But don’t be fooled by WHOOP’s simplicity!
+The wearable device contains a ton of sophisticated sensors that can measure your heart’s beats per minute, heart rate variability (HRV), electro-dermal activity (EDA), skin temperature, blood oxygen saturation (SpO2), movement and 3D acceleration.